pietralbi/urw-extended-recipes/README.md

 * The photographers who provided the pictures for the encyclopedia entry from Caethan's self-sufficiency mod
     * Birch-bark cap - Fanny Schertzer, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=10890204

-* Many thanks also the various sources for informations on historical weaving, iron metallurgy and smithing.
+* Many thanks also the various sources for informations on historical weaving, ironworking and smithing.
 Here are only a few of the sources I have consulted:
 	* http://www.haraldthesmith.com/a-week-of-iron-smelting/
 	* http://www.hurstwic.org/history/articles/manufacturing/text/bog_iron.htm
 	* https://en.wikipedia.org/wiki/Bog_iron